DataDog/integrations-core/cisco_duo/README.md

 ### Events

-cisco_duo does not include any events.
+The Cisco Duo integration does not include any events.

 ## Troubleshooting